 Q. How would you describe the book’s core value to readers?
 Why and how would they benefit by reading it?

-Q. What is the most compelling challenge that the book addresses?
+Q. What are the most compelling challenges that the book addresses?

 Q. What makes this book different than other books on the subject?
 What differentiates it?

 A. The book is very practical.
 It defines simple and practical procedures for calibration when measuring instruments and utilizing methods to demonstrate compliance.
 In clear terms, it covers the international system of units of measurement, international and national accreditation systems in the field of measures, and issues of traceability and uncertainty of measurement.